toddbirchard/ghost-webhook-api/README.md

 ## Endpoints

 #### Posts
-  * **GET** `/posts/update`: Populate metadata for all posts en masse.
+  * **GET** `/posts/`: Populate metadata for all posts en masse.
 Supports meta titles, og titles & descriptions, and feature images.
-  * **POST** `/posts/update`: Populate metadata for a single post upon publish.
+  * **POST** `/posts/`: Populate metadata for a single post upon publish.
 Supports meta title, og title & description, and feature image where applicable.
   * **GET** `/posts/backup`: Fetch JSON backup of all blog data.
   * **POST** `/posts/embed`: Replace HTML anchor tags with rich-content link embeds for a given post upon publish.
 #### Analytics
-  * **GET** `/analytics/week`: Export site analytics from a data warehouse to a SQL database.
+  * **GET** `/analytics/`: Export site analytics from a data warehouse to a SQL database.
 Useful for trend-related features ie: "trending this week" widget.
-  * **GET** `/analytics/month`: Export site analytics from data warehouse to a SQL database.
-  * **GET** `/searches/week`: Pull current week's top Algolia search queries and save to a SQL database (useful for building search-related features, ie: search suggestions).
+  * **GET** `/analytics/searches/week`: Fetch top Algolia search queries for the current week and save to an SQL database (useful for building search-related features, ie: search suggestions).
-  * **GET** `/searches/historical`: Export current month's search queries to a SQL database (non-destructive export intended for historical table of searches).
+  * **GET** `/analytics/searches/historical`: Fetch top Algolia search queries for the current week and save to an SQL database (non-destructive export intended for historical table of searches).
 #### Image Optimization
   * **POST** `/image/transform`: Generate retina and mobile feature_image for a single post upon update.
   * **GET** `/images/transform`: Generates both **retina** and **mobile** varieties of _all_ post feature_images.
 Defaults to images uploaded within the current month, or accepts a `?directory=` parameter which accepts a path to recursively optimize images on the given CDN.